kwyxz/steamdeck/README.md

  - Sega Model 2 (games in `/home/deck/Emulation/roms/model2`)
  - Sega Model 3 (games in `/home/deck/Emulation/roms/model3`)
  - Sega Naomi (games in `/home/deck/Emulation/roms/naomi`)

-I did remove various templates I was not interested in from the theme.
+I did remove various templates I was not interested in from the original theme.
 So if too many things are missing for your setup, you can go back to ES-EpicNoir, no hard feelings.
 The gamelists are full of pre-fetched Metadata, but you'll need to scrape the rest of the Media (boxarts, videos, etc).

 ### Final notes